GitEgg-cyber/Bootstrap-Tutorial/README.md

-# E-Book-Landing-Page
+# Bootstrap-Tutorial
-This is a practice page to learn the features of Bootstrap
+This is a practice page to learn some of the features of Bootstrap